Free Downloadable Pratyahara Themed Yoga Lesson Plan

 Whenever I teach a yoga class with a theme, I like to imagine students asking me a bunch of questions about it.

-So, I study up on the theme (e.g. Pratyahara), and make notes in FAQ format (see below).
+So, I study the theme (e.g. Pratyahara) and make notes in FAQ format (see below).
 Once I’ve completed my FAQs, I read one, close my eyes and answer it the best I can.
 I open my eyes to see how much detail I got right.
 If I missed anything, I repeat the process until I get it right.

 “What is Pratyahara In A Nutshell?”

 Pratyahara is the fifth limb in the eight Limbs of Patanjali.
 Control of Ahara is “gaining mastery over external influences”.

 In the Yoga Sutra of Patanjali, the most ancient and revered sourcebook for yoga practice, the second chapter is filled with teachings about the ashtanga (eight-limbed) yoga system.
 The system is presented as a series of practices which begin with “external limbs” like ethical precepts and move toward more “internal limbs” like meditation.
 The fifth step or limb is called pratyahara and is defined as “the conscious withdrawal of energy from the senses.”